These claims are false, as everyone in the industry knows.

 Edison coached Ford (Ford) - the production system

 Thomas Alva Edison (1847-1931) and Henry Ford (1863-1947) had a close friendship and professional relationship.
-Both kept a fixed schedule and pursued various joint ventures.
+Both kept to a fixed schedule and pursued various joint ventures.
 Ford even had a portrait of Edison prominently displayed in his office.

 Edison was known for his endless experimentation and iterative improvements.
 He believed in constantly testing and refining ideas until they were perfected.
 Ford recognized the importance of process streamlining and continuous improvement to increase efficiency and productivity.